Patient CenterWelcome to Sutter and Suliman Orthodontics

 The Lodi CA Orthodontist with over 20 years experience

 Most orthodontic concerns can wait until the office re-opens.
 However, in case of an emergency, you can always reach us after hours.
 Please review the suggestions below.
-If you are still in need of after hour assistance, please call our office and you will be instructed on how to reach Dr. Sutter or the on-call orthodontic clinician.
+If you are still in need of after hour assistance, please call our office and you will be instructed on how to reach our doctors or the on-call orthodontic clinician.

 Sore spot on cheek: